sveltejs/svelte/site/content/guide/02-template-syntax.md

 	hideParagraph: false
 }
 ```
 [Boolean attributes](https://www.w3.org/TR/html5/infrastructure.html#sec-boolean-attributes) like `hidden` will be omitted if the tag expression evaluates to false.
+Attributes will be removed from the element if their value is `undefined` or `null`.

 ### HTML